Ire3DS4/Project_DRD/README.md

 pca_results <- prcomp(t(beta_SWAN), scale. = TRUE)
 ```
 ![PCA](plots/PCA.png)
 The groups primarily segregate based on PC1, where most of the wild types (WTs) have lower PC1 values compared to mutants (MUTs), which predominantly occupy the higher PC1 range.
-While WTs form a cohesive cluster also considering PC2, MUTs show varying PC2 values, except for R02C02 and R03C02, which cluster closely together.
-Notably, R02C01, despite being a MUT, clusters with the WTs.
-PC1 also reveals a clear separation by sex on the graph.
-Males cluster tightly together across PC1 and PC2, whereas females exhibit three distinct clusters dispersed across different PC2 levels.
+While WTs form a cohesive cluster, MUTs show varying PC2 values, except for R02C02 and R03C02, which cluster closely together.
+Notice that R02C01, despite being a MUT, clusters with the WTs.
+This analysis also reveals a clear separation by sex on the graph.
+Males cluster tightly together across PC1 and PC2, whereas females exhibit three distinct clusters.

 ```r
 var_explained <- pca_results$sdev^2 / sum(pca_results$sdev^2) * 100